cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 "Inpatient Encounters" // A Defined Code
 ```

+TODO: Do we need more info about identifiers?
 <!-- TODO: Identifiers should probably be introduced before queries?
 ### [**Identifiers**](https://cql.hl7.org/19-l-cqlsyntaxdiagrams.html#identifier)
-TODO: Probably need to introduce "Identifiers" somewhere?
-Identifiers that include spaces or other non-alphnumeric characters -->
+Identifiers can include spaces or other non-alphnumeric characters -->

 ### [**Full Query Syntax**](https://cql.hl7.org/02-authorsguide.html#full-query)